Uche05/mathsisitDjBlog/README.md

 * Search functionality
 * Post categories and tags
 * LaTeX/MathJax rendering for equations
-* Bookmark or favourite posts
+* Bookmark or favourite post
+* Profile pictures and author pages
+* Comment system with moderation

 ---